fniessink/toisto/docs/software.md

 10. Quizzes to change the tense of a concept between infinitive, present tense, and past tense.
 11. Quizzes to change the sentence form from declarative to interrogative and vice versa.
 12. Quizzes to change the polarity from affirmative to negative and vice versa.
+13. Quizzes to change cardinal numbers into ordinal numbers and vice versa.
-13. Quizzes to give the antonym.
+14. Quizzes to give the antonym.
-14. Quizzes to answer a question.
+15. Quizzes to answer a question.

 Except when asking the user to translate from the source language to the target language, quizzes only use the user's target language.